pmeeny/CI-MS2-BicepMusicFanSite/README.md

 #### User Stories
 - User Story 7.1: As a website user I can take a quiz of 10 questions on the DJ duo
 - User Story 7.2: As a website user I can view a timer on the quiz
-- User Story 7.3: As a website user I can view my top score for the browser session
+- User Story 7.3: As a website user I can view my current quiz score and top score for the browser session
 - User Story 7.4: As a website user I can view the question number, and the correct(green color) and incorrectly selected answer(red color) is highlighted as I complete the question
 - User Story 7.5: As a website user I can view a summary of my answers for the quiz with the correct and incorrect answers displayed

 ##  Features Left to Implement
 - I am content with what was implemented.
 The site is a responsive interactive website using a number of external API's, however in the cases of using the spotify and ticketmaster API's, I could have used other calls, and then displayed more information about the artists music or ticketmaster events.
 - A search area for the whole website in particular the events page would be a useful addition to add
-- A unit test framework like Mocha, Jest or Jasmine, I dec

 # Technologies Used
 ## Languages